JuliaLang/Pkg.jl/docs/src/getting-started.md

 We can see that the status output tells us that there is a newer version available and that `up` upgrades the package.

+For more information about managing packages, see the [Managing Packages](@ref Managing-Packages) section of the documentation.

 ## Getting Started with Environments

-Up to this point, we have covered basic package management: adding, updating and removing packages.
+Up to this point, we have covered basic package management: adding, updating, and removing packages.

 You may have noticed the `(@v1.8)` in the REPL prompt.
-This lets us know `v1.8` is the **active environment**.
+This lets us know that `v1.8` is the **active environment**.
+Different environments can have different totally different packages and versions installed from another environment.
 The active environment is the environment that will be modified by Pkg commands such as `add`, `rm` and `update`.

 Let's set up a new environment so we may experiment.
 To set the active environment, use `activate`: